luzzbe/pcloud/README.md

 - `folderId`: ID of the folder to upload the file to
 - `fileName`: Name of the file to upload
 - `fileContent`: Content of the file to upload (as a Buffer)
+- `options`: (Optional) Additional upload options
+  - `noPartial`: If true, partially uploaded files will not be saved
+  - `progressHash`: Hash used for observing upload progress
+  - `renameIfExists`: If true, the uploaded file will be renamed if a file with the requested name exists in the folder
+  - `mtime`: If set, file modified time is set (Unix timestamp in seconds)
+  - `ctime`: If set, file created time is set.
+Requires `mtime` to be set as well (Unix timestamp in seconds)

 ### Authentication Helper Functions